 Students continue their exploration of the Latin language and ancient Roman culture.

-Students continue the study of Latin grammar and vocabulary, translate increasingly complex material, and further their exploration of Roman culture and society.
+Students continue the study of Latin grammar and vocabulary, translate increasingly complex material, and further their exploration of ancient cultures and societies.

-Students continue the vigorous study of Latin grammar and vocabulary to be able to translate increasingly complex material, including several classic heroes and begin to study original works by Roman authors, including Pliny, Martial, Catullus, and Ovid.
+Students continue the vigorous study of Latin grammar and vocabulary in order to translate increasingly complex material, and they begin to study original works by ancient authors.

 Roman literature is a diverse and exciting field, and in this course, students have the opportunity to read authors such as Catullus, Ovid, Virgil, Caesar, Suetonius, and others.

-Students will utilize the basic concepts and methods of linear algebra to analyze basic applied problems, solve linear equations of equations and find eigenvalues and eigenvectors to enable diagonalization.
+Students will utilize the basic concepts and methods of linear algebra to analyze basic applied problems, solve linear equations, and find eigenvalues and eigenvectors to enable diagonalization.

 This advanced course is designed to further explore calculus topics after taking AP Calculus BC.